 - Earn a university-level honors transcript distinction along with a URS medallion as official graduation regalia

-- Acquire knowledge that didn’t come from a classroom
+- Acquire knowledge beyond the classroom

 - Gain a better understanding of graduate school